solkim-83/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Editing a person
+### Editing a contact

-1. Editing a person while all persons are being shown
+1. Editing a contact while all contacts are being shown

     1. Test case: `edit -c 1 n/test name p/912345 t/edittest` <br>
        Expected: Contact at index `1` in the list has its name changed to `test name`, phone number to `912345` and the tag `edittest` added.